Strikersoft/striker-store/README.md

 As you can see naming of the methods is equavilent of your `service` methods.
 #### Store Lifecycle
+To add more control we provide hooks for you to override all aspects of store life.
 ##### Resolvers
 It have next lifecycle (resolver) methods:
 - storeDidFetchAll